Free Shipping on Seed Orders over $50. (not including Potatoes, Garlic, or Bulk Seed)

 BioPlus P30: If you plant very early and fear severe frosts, this cover offers superior thermal protection.
 However, it lets through less light.

-You now have the tools to successfully harden your plants off and protect them from the cold in the early spring.
+Now you have the tools to successfully harden your plants off and protect them from the weather.

 Cheers!